User Case: How to Backup to OneDrive Automatically?

 Step 2.
 Select "+ Add Folder" to add your folder (any file or folder on your computer, even USB data).

 Step 3.
 Click the inverted triangle next to the target box.
 In the menu, choose "Select a cloud drive", and then choose OneDrive as the destination path.
 Then click "OK".

 Step 4.
 Click "Start Sync" to back up your important files on your computer to OneDrive.

 - You can set up scheduled sync tasks by clicking "Schedule".
 You can choose daily, weekly, monthly, event triggers, or USB plug-ins.
 The last two options are provided by AOMEI Backupper Professional.

 - Another feature that is only supported in the premium version is "Real-Time Sync" under the "Sync" tab.
 You can use this feature to sync changed files from the source directory to the target directory in real-time.

 - If you have a lot of important data backed up to OneDrive, you can use the "Backup" feature that is more suitable for system backup.
 AOMEI Backupper will generate an image file for you, then you can restore the image files to the corresponding location uniformly.

 By following these steps, you can automatically back up your files to OneDrive and keep your data safe without too much hassle.

-How to Do Automatic Backup to OneDrive from Other Cloud Drives
+Bonus Tip: Best Way to Automatically Backup to OneDrive from Other Clouds

 In addition to backing up computer data to OneDrive, some users may need to back up other cloud data to OneDrive.
 So, what to do in this situation?
 You must know that many cloud drives do not provide an entrance to connect to other cloud drives, and it is not realistic for users to manually upload and download.
 After all, there should be more cloud data.